 When I say distanced here, it is a very white defined viewership I am referring to.
 White British people are one of the reasons pirate literature became so popular, as they wanted to know more about this world, to even interact with it, but never directly.
 This version of piratehood never existed outside of films and literature, and so there is always this inherent outside to it.
 That distanced and curious perspective is indicative of the audience, it’s one of the reasons stories like Treasure Island were so popular.
 British people wanted to imagine what pirates were like without ever having to meet a pirate.
 They became a sort of moral conversation, complicated by the fact that pirates have notoriously been hired by different countries to target other countries, like the British privateer Francis Drake, so they were good guys to one and evil to the other.
 More so, if you chart these stories, the pirates rarely win entirely, in fact they generally lose.
 Long John Silver in Treasure Island gets captured and loses his crew, but in most film adaptations, Jim lets him go with some treasure, because they have this complicated relationship and morality is equally complicated.
 Jim, however, swears off ever looking for gold, and just retires from the sea.
 The expedition was enough, and since Jim is our protagonist, and eyes into this world, the story is essentially telling us the same.
 Enjoy it, recognize that Silver’s type is always paranoid and will always lose, and don’t become a pirate yourself.

-Peter Pan does the same, it wants you to be afraid of Captain Hook, to enjoy dressing up and playing pirates, but not to become one because they lose and only exist in this fictional world.
+Peter Pan does the same, it wants you to be afraid of Captain Hook while still dressing up and playing pirates as the Darling children do.
+So long as you don’t become one, because that appeal is always mediated by the fact that they lose and only exist in this fictional Neverland world.
 The Pirate films never go that far with their commentary, and I think my small town’s reaction to the films is evident of that.
 It’s distanced enough just by the supernatural elements and the narrative’s era.
 Everyone wanted to be a pirate after watching them, but notably, just the characters, not pirates in general.
 There wasn’t a string of ocean-based robbery in my town, just one Sparrow posing for photos and chatting with locals.
 He was the image of Sparrow and not a pirate, as he wasn’t pickpocketing or anything- good luck telling someone Captain Jack Sparrow robbed you though.